sequenceiq/blog/source/_posts/2014-03-07-read-from-hdfs.markdown

 title: ""
 date: 2014-03-07 08:12:44 +0000
 comments: true
-published: false
+published: true
 categories: [HDFS, HDP2, RemoteBlockReader2, NameNode]
 author: Janos Matyas
 ---
-Many times there is a need to access files or interact with HDFS from Java applications.
-Hadoop has built in many tools in order to work or interact with HDFS, and libraries - however in case you'd like to read into a content of a file remotely (e.g. retrieve the headers of a CSV/TSV file) random exceptions can occurs.
-One of these remote exceptions coming from the HDFS NameNode is a java.io.IOException: File /user/abc/xyz/ could only be replicated to 0 nodes, instead of 1.
+Many times there is a need to access files or interact with HDFS from Java applications or libraries.
+Hadoop has built in many tools in order to work or interact with HDFS - however in case you'd like to read into a content of a file remotely (e.g. retrieve the headers of a CSV/TSV file) random exceptions can occurs.
+One of these remote exceptions coming from the HDFS NameNode is a *java.io.IOException: File /user/abc/xyz/ could only be replicated to 0 nodes, instead of 1.*

 Such an exception can be reproduced by the following code snippet: